Gemstones Colour Guide

 Garnet encompasses a group of more than 10 different gemstones of similar chemical composition, in a range of colours that include red, green yellow, orange and colour-change varieties.
 They are most often red, and the name garnet is thought to be a reference to the Punica granatum (pomegranate), a plant with red seeds.
 Noah, it is said, used a garnet lantern to help him steer the ark through the dark night.

 Amethyst is a purple variety of quartz.
 Its name is derived from the Greek a (not) and methustos (intoxicated), stemming from the ancient belief that the gem protected its owner from drunkenness.
 A related myth has it that drinking vessels made of amethyst allowed shrewd negotiators to pretend to be drinking wine while their opponents became weakened by alcohol.
 Amethyst is associated with the astrological signs Pisces and Aries.

-Aquamarine is a variety of beryl that occurs in light-blue colours, suggestive of sea water.
 Aquamarine is associated with the Nineteenth wedding anniversary.
 Ancient sailors are said to have travelled with aquamarine crystals in order to ensure safe passage.
 Aquamarine is also said to promise a happy marriage.
 Green beryl is called emerald, while rose pink beryl is called morganite.

 Emerald is a variety of the mineral beryl and, at its best, is an intense, bright green.
 It is the traditional gemstone for the astrological signs of Taurus and Cancer.
 Although most emeralds are highly included, their beauty and rarity (in the top colour ranges) make them highly prized and valuable.
 Top quality emeralds can be more valuable than diamonds.